Major Groups > Boletes > Boletus > (Suillus) > Boletus curtisii

 Ecology: Mycorrhizal with hardwoods or conifers; growing alone, scattered, or gregariously; summer and fall; primarily southern in distribution but recorded from New England, Michigan, and Illinois.

-Cap: 3-9.50 cm; convex, becoming broadly convex or almost flat; very slimy; smooth; bright yellow or orangish yellow; the margin with a pale, overhanging portion.
+Cap: 3-9 cm; convex, becoming broadly convex or almost flat; very slimy when fresh; bald; bright yellow or orangish yellow; staining waxed paper or paper collection bags yellow; the margin with a pale, overhanging portion.

-Pore Surface: Whitish to pale yellow when young, becoming yellowish brown; not bruising; 2-3 pores per mm; tubes 6-12 mm deep.
+Pore Surface: Often depressed around the stem or receding from it; whitish to pale yellow when young, becoming yellowish brown; not bruising; 2-3 pores per mm; tubes 6-12 mm deep.

-Stem: 6-12 cm long; .5-1.5 cm thick; more or less equal; slimy; smooth or with tiny fibers near the apex; yellow; basal mycelium white and prominent.
+Stem: 6-12 cm long; .5-1.5 cm thick; more or less equal; slimy; bald or with tiny fibers near the apex; yellow; basal mycelium white and prominent.

 Flesh: Whitish; not staining on exposure.